sam15x7/selfstudys-downloader/README.md

-# selfstudys-pdf-downloader
-# 📚 SelfStudys PDF Downloader (Custom UI)
+# 📚 SelfStudys PDF Downloader

 A customized browser script that completely bypasses the restrictive Adobe Embed and Flipbook viewers on selfstudys.com.
 It extracts the hidden files, automatically names them correctly, and injects a sleek, animated download dock right onto your screen.